mehrdad-bhm/Gen-AI/README.md

 # Gen-AI

+### Abstract
+Fine-tuning CroissantLLM with a syntactic dataset merged with MBPP to improve model performance in handling Python coding challenges.

+### Body
 The primary objective of this project is to show the ability to fine-tune to enhance the model performance in a specific task.
 Also, it will show how existing large language models can be used in the data collection process to enhance relatively small models.